NKI-CCB/flexgsea-r/README.md

 [![DOI](https://zenodo.org/badge/86062898.svg)](https://zenodo.org/badge/latestdoi/86062898)

-ggsea is a R package to do gene set enrichment analysis [1].
+flexgsea is a R package to do gene set enrichment analysis [1].
 Main advantages:

  - Allows user defined functions.
    So you can use you favorite package for differential expression.